CPotts82/Kickstarter-Analysis/README.md

 My recommendation based on the findings from the Theater Outcomes by Launch Date is to launch a theatrical crowdfunding campaign in May or June.
 To be more specific I would recommend a launch date for the new campaign to be mid-May, May 15th and then run for about a month until mid-June.
 My second recommendation (if a May or June launch date is not manageable) is to avoid the holiday season.
 Avoid launching and running any campaign between the months of October and January.

 #### Recommendations - Outcomes Based on Goals
 My recommendation for setting goals for the campaign is to set a goal of $1000 or less (as this was the most successful goal range) or to set a goal of $35,000 to $45,000 (as this was the second most successful range).
+Avoid setting goals above $45,000 - these are the least successful.

+#### Limitations
+One of the limitations in this data set is that we did not take in to account the countries that these campaigns happened in.
+From past analyses this can be very important information.
+The economies of the countries will definitely factor in to the Outcomes based on Goals analysis.
+We could have analyzed this data and created a chart with the outcome percentages vs goal ranges and then filtered by country.

+Another limitation is that this analysis did not include the length of time the campaigns ran for.
+This is very pertinent information that should be taken into account when looking at launch dates.
+Maybe is was not so much the launch date that caused a campaign to be unsuccessful bu the length of time the campaign went for, either too short or too long.
+An Outcome vs. length of campaign chart could have been created to reflect this data.